cogniteev/elk-export/README.md

 ## Getting Started with docker

-`elk-exporter` can be used from docker directly.
+`elk-export` can be used from docker directly.
 Since it will run in a container, we have to specify how to get our elasticsearch and mount a volume to have access to the exported file.

 ```sh
 docker run --rm -v /tmp:/tmp cogniteev/elk-export -o /tmp/logstash.log --es-host http://$(hostname -f):9200